grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 In short, values are usually seen as immutable quantities or measurements[^addreference] that are compared by their content, not their identity.
 There are some examples of values in the libraries of our programming languages.
 For example, `String` class in Java or C# is a value, because it is immutable and every two strings are considered equal when they contain the same data.
 Other examples are the primitive types that are built-in into most programming languages, like numbers or characters.

-Most of the values shipped with general purpose libraries are quite primitive and general purpose.
+Most of the values that are shipped with general-purpose libraries are quite primitive or general.
 There are many times, however, when we want to model a domain abstraction as a value.
 Some examples include: date and time (which nowadays is usually a part of standard library, because it is usable in so many domains), money, temperature, but also things such as file paths or resource identifiers.

 As you may have already spotted when reading this book, I'm really bad at explaining things without examples, so here is one:

-## Example (TODO name this differently!)
+## Example: money and names

 Imagine we are developing a web store for a customer.
 There are different kinds  of products sold and the customer wants to have the ability to add new products.

 Each product has at least two important attributes: name and price (actually there are others like quantity, but let's leave them alone for now).

-Now, imagine how you would model these two things - would name be modeled by a mere string and price be a double or a decimal type?
+Now, imagine how you would model these two things - would the name be modeled as a mere `string` and price be a `double` or a `decimal` type?

 Let's say that we have indeed decided to use a `decimal` to hold a price, and a `string` to hold a name.
 Note that both are generic library types, not connected to any domain.
 Is it a good choice to use "library types" for domain abstractions?
 We shall soon find out...